-- 1. Students can be admitted to First Year RMC if they have successfully completed the first year of a two-year DEC Diploma from an accredited CEGEP. - 2.
+Students can be admitted to RMC if they have successfully completed the first year of a two-year General DEC Diploma from an accredited CEGEP.
 Students who have completed their two-year DEC Diploma may be admitted with advance standing.
-The admission criteria for CEGEP students are as follows:
+The admission criteria for CEGEP students are as listed below: